tim-we/tux-racer-js/README.md

 # TuxRacer.JS

-You can play TuxRacer.JS directly in your browser here: [Play TuxRacer.JS](https://0x00eb.itch.io/tux-racer)
+You can play Tux Racer directly in your browser here: [Play TuxRacer.JS](https://0x00eb.itch.io/tux-racer)

 ![TuxRacer.JS Screenshot](screenshot.webp)

-TuxRacer.JS is a port and rewrite of *Extreme Tux Racer*, which itself is based on the original *Tux Racer* game.
+TuxRacer.JS is a port / rewrite of *Extreme Tux Racer*, which itself is based on the original *Tux Racer* game.
 This project allows you to enjoy Tux Racer directly in your web browser, supporting all major desktop and mobile browsers.

 **Note:** This project is in an early development stage and far from complete.
 However, some courses are already functional enough to provide a fun experience (at least for me!).